-- For the first six months of driving, no passengers UNLESS accompanied by a licensed driver over 20 - For the second six months, no nonimmediate family member passengers under the age of 20 UNLESS accompanied by a licensed driver over the age of 20 - No driving between 11 p.m. and 5 a.m. - No cell phone use, even with a hands-free device - Seat belts are mandatory for all people in the car
+- For the first six months of driving, no passengers UNLESS accompanied by a licensed driver over 20 - For the second six months, no non-immediate family member passengers under the age of 20 UNLESS accompanied by a licensed driver over the age of 20 - No driving between 11 p.m. and 5 a.m.
+UNLESS participating in an authorized activity, such as driving to or from work - No cell phone use, even with a hands-free device - Seat belts are mandatory for all people in the car stage 3 FULL DRIVER'S LICENSE